act3-ace/SafeRL/README.md

 ## Running from the Command Line
 These files assume that you have Anaconda or equivalent and standard Python packages installed.
 1. To run from the command line, open a terminal
-2. To run using the standard Anaconda packages, type `conda activate base`.
-This should make (base) show up before you username.
+2. Activate your conda environment that you setup during the Installation step with `conda activate <env_name>`.
+This should make (<env_name>) show up before you username.
-3. Navigate to the correct folder.
+3. Ensure the aerospaceSafeRL package is in your environment's PATH (if you ran `pip install -e .` during installation you can ignore this step).
 4. Decide what algorithm you'd like to run, e.g. run the vanilla policy gradient RL algorithm `python VPG.py`

 ## Uploading to GitLab